Dear Friends of Objectivism,

 The complete lecture series (consisting of 27 hours) can be purchased/downloaded from the Ayn Rand Institute eStore: $9.24

 In agreement with The Ayn Rand Institute Bookstore, participants are required to provide proof of purchase of the lecture series prior to attending our meetings.
 Proof of purchase can be provided by email, by bringing a printed receipt or your set of the original CDs.

 If you are willing to donate some refreshments such as nuts, cookies, drinks or fruit, please call or E-mail me.

 We look forward to seeing you!

-First Time Attendees: Since this course is being offered in a private home, the host has requested that we meet new members at a public establishment prior to providing the address for the classes.
-We will be organizing dinner meetups which will provide you with the opportunity to get to know us.
-Please contact Donovan for course admission details.
+Since this course is being hosted in a private home, the host has requested that we meet new members at a public establishment prior to providing the address.
+We will be organizing dinner meetups, which will provide new members with the opportunity to get to know us.

 The Culture of Reason Center Policies: